-- do all they can to ensure their child arrives on time for morning and afternoon school sessions; morning registration begins at 8:50am and afternoon registration is at 1.20pm.
+- do all they can to ensure their child arrives on time for morning and afternoon school sessions.
 We will monitor persistent latecomers and action will be taken; parents can be prosecuted if their child persistently arrives late; - if their child is ill, notify the school on the first day with an estimation of the likely length of absence; - send in a written note with their child on the first day s/he is back at school.
 This should be handed to the class teacher or school office. - get in touch at an early stage about any concerns they have about their child's attitude towards school.